L-DOPA the wonder drug?

 Hulk Rating: /10

-This post was written as part of the Robin Williams blogathon as held by myself and Crystal from In the Days of Classic Hollywood.
-Other posts written about this cast include Robin Williams in A.I.
-Artificial Intelligence (2001) and a tribute to John Heard here after his passing last year with a number of his movies.
-Julie Kavner also appears in my review of Surrender (1987) and she provides the voice of Marge Simpson in The Simpsons with the recently interviewed Chance Raspberry working behind the scenes on this show.
-Penelope Ann Miller is written about here in a review on Adventures in Babysitting (1987) and graciously retweeted a tweet about this blogathon.
-Max von Sydow also appeared in Shutter Island (2010), Escape to Victory (1981) and Star Wars VII – The Force Awakens and Dreamscape.
+This post was written as part of the Robin Williams blogathon held by myself and Crystal from In the Days of Classic Hollywood.
+Other posts written about this cast include Robin Williams in a cameo in A.I.
+Artificial Intelligence Julie Kavner appears in Surrender.
+Penelope Ann Miller in Chaplin and Adventures in Babysitting.
+Max von Sydow also appeared in Shutter Island, Escape to Victory, Star Wars VII – The Force Awakens and Dreamscape.
 John Heard movies are tributed here and he is reviewed in Beaches.